-- 1. Maintain the continuity of the Al Baraka Sustainability and Social Responsibility Programme, and update it with the most recent international research and popular strategies to enhance Shari'a objectives. - 2.
-Manage and supervise the Group's implementation of the programme.
+- Maintain the continuity of the Al Baraka Sustainability and Social Responsibility Programme, and update it with the most recent international research and popular strategies to enhance Shari'a objectives. - 2.
+Manage and supervise the Group's implementation of the programme. - 3.
+Ensure that the programme continues to set best practices within the Islamic banking and finance industry, by conducting Shari'a and economic analysis on the subject.